-The U.S. Army Reserve remains fully committed to the purpose and essence of Survivor Outreach Services, which is to provide quality programs to support Army's Families of the Fallen.
+The U.S. Military remains fully committed to the purpose and essence of Survivor Outreach Services, which is to provide quality programs to support Families of the Fallen.

 The Army Reserve (AR) Survivor Outreach Services (SOS) mission is to build a unified program which embraces and reassures Survivors that they are continually linked to the Army Family for as long as they desire.